Planning is the foundation that helps transform a spark of an idea into a compelling story.

 How do you start planning a novel?

-To start planning a novel, begin with a basic idea or rough idea, and use writing prompts to spark your creativity.
+To start planning a novel, begin with a basic concept and use writing prompts to spark your creativity.
 Determine the genre, such as historical fiction, and outline the main plot points.
 Develop your characters and setting to build a solid foundation.
 Embrace the writing journey by focusing on creating your first draft, allowing your story to evolve as you go.

 How to write a novel step by step?

-To write your first novel, start with rough ideas and outline the main plot.
+To write your first novel, start with a rough idea and outline the main plot.
 Create vivid characters that drive the story.
-Begin writing a few pages each day to build momentum.
+Write a few pages each day to build momentum.
 If you’re writing crime fiction, focus on developing a compelling key scene that hooks readers.
 Gradually expand your narrative, ensuring each chapter builds on the last until your story is complete.

 How do I start my first novel?